Max Velocity (Top Speed) in a Short Sprint

 My Take

-Starting and accelerating in a fundamentally sound manner puts the athlete in position to continue onto a very good Max Velocity.
+I can't say it enough, starting and accelerating in a fundamentally sound manner puts the athlete in position to continue onto a very good Max Velocity.
 At the heart of this is achieving an effective combination of stride length and stride frequency in a manner that, in my opinion, includes what I've described on the home page and in blogs leading up to this one.
-Again, ideally, certain reflexes contribute to success leading up to Max Velocity, and during Max Velocity, the book "Running" describes how the "stumble" and "inverse-extension" reflexes are part of the scissoring action described in the previous paragraph - "bending the hip and knee of one leg strengthens the extension in the other hip and knee, and vice versa.
+When analyzing sprint performances, I believe that coaches need to consider the roles that certain reflexes play.
+The book "Running" describes how the "stumble" and "inverse-extension" reflexes are part of the scissoring action described in the previous paragraph - "bending the hip and knee of one leg strengthens the extension in the other hip and knee, and vice versa.
 This involuntary, reinforcing effect is important.
 The pendular action of the leading leg just before foot placement is carried out with more force because of such reinforcement."
 So, in my mind, a failure to utilize the various "involuntary reinforcing effects" during the earlier stages of the sprint, negatively affects the ability to do so later in the sprint.
+As numerous reflexes contribute to movement.
+When I speak to athletes, I mainly refer to it as wanting to "move well" through each stage of the race.

 Deceleration